iXsystems/ixautomation/README.md

 sudo ixautomation --run vm-tests --systype trueview
 ```

-To keep the vm runing use --keep-alive option
+To keep the vm running use --keep-alive option.
 ```
 sudo ixautomation --run vm-tests --systype freenas --keep-alive
 ```

-To shutdown, and cleanup all running vms
+To shutdown, and clean up all running vms.
 ```
 sudo ixautomation --destroy-all-vm
 ```

-To shutdown, and cleanup a VM
+To shutdown, and clean up a VM.
 ```
 sudo ixautomation --destroy-vm ABCD
 ```

 #### FreeNAS REST API tests

-Creating a VM and run API 1.0 tests
+Creating a VM and run API 1.0 tests.

 ```
 sudo ixautomation --run api-tests --systype freenas
 ```

-Creating a VM and run API 2.0 tests
+Creating a VM and run API 2.0 tests.

 ```
 sudo ixautomation --run api2-tests --systype freenas
 ```

-Run API test on a Bhyve VM
+Run API test on a Bhyve VM.

 ```
 sudo ixautomation --run api-tests --systype freenas --ip 192.168.0.10
 ```
-For a VM or a real machine add the interface to use
+For a VM or a real machine add the interface to use.

 ```
 sudo ixautomation --run api-tests --systype freenas --ip 192.168.0.10:re0